Skip to content

 Food banks, pantries, and school meals

-Food banks often supply local food pantries, mobile distributions, and meal programs.
-Feeding America’s locator can help you find the food bank that serves your area.
-The food bank may then direct you to nearby pantry days, drive-through distributions, or partner churches.
+Food banks often supply local pantries, mobile food sites, soup kitchens, and partner agencies.
+Feeding America’s locator can help you find the food bank that serves your area, then the food bank may direct you to nearby pantry days or partner programs.

-Schools can also be a strong help point.
-Ask the school office or family liaison about free school meals, weekend food bags, school supplies, uniforms, transportation issues, and summer meal sites.
-USDA’s summer meal finder can help when school is out.
-ASMOM’s school support guide covers school-year and summer options.
+If you have school-age children, ask the school office about free school meals, weekend food bags, school supplies, uniforms, transportation problems, and summer meals.
+USDA’s summer meal finder helps families find meal sites for children when school is out.
+For more school-year and summer options, read ASMOM’s school support guide after you check local dates.

-If you do not have a regular doctor, a HRSA-funded health center may offer primary care, dental care, mental health care, pregnancy care, and pharmacy help.
-Search the HRSA clinic finder by ZIP code.
-Ask about sliding fees, Medicaid enrollment help, translation, transportation, and same-week appointments.
+If you do not have a regular doctor, a HRSA-funded health center may offer primary care, dental care, mental health care, pregnancy care, pharmacy help, or referrals.
+Use the HRSA clinic finder by ZIP code and ask about sliding fees, insurance help, translation, and available appointments.

 Legal aid and court help

 Legal aid may help with eviction, domestic violence protection orders, custody, child support, benefits problems, debt, wage issues, or other civil legal problems.
-USAGov lists legal aid options, including Legal Services Corporation and other free or low-cost legal help.
-You can also use the LSC locator to search for an LSC-funded legal aid office near you.
+Use the LSC locator or USAGov’s legal aid page to find a legal aid office by location.

 Legal aid offices have limited staff and may not take every case.
-Call as early as you can, especially if you have court papers.
-For a wider safety and legal starting point, use ASMOM’s legal help guide.
+Call early if you have court papers.
+This guide is not legal advice.
+ASMOM’s legal help guide can help you sort the next call without guessing.

-Diaper banks may give diapers through partner agencies, food pantries, clinics, home-visiting programs, or schools.
-Search the diaper bank directory, then ask how families receive diapers in your county.
-Some areas also have baby pantries, clothing closets, formula support, period supplies, cribs, car seats, or emergency baby items.
+Diaper banks may give diapers through partner agencies, clinics, schools, food pantries, or home-visiting programs.
+Search the diaper bank directory, then ask how families receive supplies in your county.
+Many diaper banks do not take walk-ins.

 Faith-based groups and local charities

 Churches, mosques, synagogues, temples, and local charities may help with food, clothing, gas cards, small emergency bills, holiday programs, school supplies, or referrals.
-Large networks may have local offices, such as Catholic Charities or the Salvation Army locator.
-Local rules vary a lot, so ask what they help with, what ZIP codes they serve, and whether you need a referral.
+Larger networks may have local offices, including Catholic Charities and the Salvation Army locator.

 What to ask each place